How long does it last? Two years

 Students who take this course:

-Many will have taken Art GCSE and achieved at least a grade B, or have followed a personal interest in photography and will be able to provide evidence to support this.
-Five GCSE’s A-C or equivalent (Including English and Maths) will prove your commitment to the large amounts of coursework you can expect from Photography A-Level.
+Many will have taken Art GCSE and achieved at least a Grade 5, or have followed a personal interest in photography and will be able to provide evidence to support this.
+Five GCSEs 4-9 or equivalent (including English and Maths) will prove your commitment to the large amounts of coursework you can expect from Photography A-Level.

 The course will allow you initially to explore different photography techniques in a mainly digital format during the first two terms with three projects focusing on Landscape, Portraiture and Still-Life.
 You will be introduced to many traditional and contemporary photographers and their techniques to inspire your own independent creative responses to the themes.
 Following on from this you will specialise in your chosen area for an extended project allowing you to develop your own personal outcomes.
 You will learn how to use photographic equipment including cameras, studio equipment and Adobe Photoshop for editing images.